-A GRE-combined verbal plus quantitative score of 750 is required.
+A verbal plus quantitative score of 750 is required.
 For applicants who did not meet the GPA and/or GRE requirements for regular admission, they can still be admitted into the program on a conditional status through the alternative formula.
-For more information, please contact us via firstname.lastname@example.org.
+For more information, please contact us at firstname.lastname@example.org.

 What are the requirements for the revised GRE test?
 Do I need to take the revised GRE test if my previous GRE score reach the requirement?

 Once students take the GRE test, their scores are considered as valid.
-The minimum requirement for the revised GRE test is the same verbal plus quantitative combined score of 750 after conversing the new scores into the previous test scales.
-Students who hold the previous GRE report can refer to the ETS score conversion tables.
+The minimum requirement for the revised GRE test is the same verbal plus quantitative combined score of 750 after converting the new scores into the previous test scales.

 How can I study for the Praxis test?

 There are many online resources for students to study for the Praxis test.
-The Ouachita Parish Public Library also has some practice tests available for students to study.
+Please contact Whitney Sutherland (email@example.com or 318-342-1260) to see if ULM has free practice test materials available for the exam you are taking.